The conflict in Sudan is a war on civilians

 Join our call on the UN Security Council to disrupt the flow of arms in Sudan which will reduce civilian suffering.

-A growing displacement crisis
+A growing humanitarian crisis

 The indiscriminate and widespread nature of attacks from both parties of the conflict is leaving Sudanese people with two choices; flee their homes or get caught in the crossfire.

-Over 9 million people are internally displaced in Sudan, making it the largest displacement crisis in the world.
+Over 11.3 million people are internally displaced in Sudan, making it the largest displacement crisis in the world.
 The scale of this crisis and supply shortages across the country has created a situation where these displaced people are not only surviving without shelter, but are also lacking food, water and medicine.

 Another 1.8 million people fled Sudan into neighbouring countries such as the Central African Republic, Chad, Egypt, Ethiopia and South Sudan.
-However, many refugees have been arbitrarly detained and forcibly deported to the life-threatening dangers that they were trying to escape.
+However, many refugees have been arbitrarily detained and forcibly deported to the life-threatening dangers that they were trying to escape.

 Famine

+Famine has been declared at least five places, including in Darfur and Nuba.
 Over 26.4 million people are trapped in a spiral of deteriorating food security, largely because of the fighting between the SAF and RSF.
 The conflict brought farming and agricultural production to a standstill, caused disruption to trade that is shocking the economy and is blocking humanitarian aid access.

 Children are among the most vulnerable to the famine.
 More than 2.9 million children in Sudan are acutely malnourished and an additional 729,000 children under five are suffering from severe acute malnutrition.